About our ACT & SAT Test Preparation Opportunities

 When and where is the Placement Test taken?

-The Placement Test is taken at the high school of first choice on December 3, 2016.
+The Placement Test is taken at the high school of first choice in December of 2020.
 Results will be forwarded to other schools as needed.

 What kind of test is used for the Placement Test?

 The Explore Test is ACT’s (American College Test) comprehensive assessment program for students entering high school.
 It provides information about a child’s level of preparation in English, mathematics, science, and reading along with details about his/her interests, needs, and plans.

 Must the Explore Test be re-taken if it was taken at an earlier date in the 8th grade?

 Yes.
 In order to correctly assess a student’s academic achievement and make appropriate recommendations for placement, it is necessary to test all incoming freshmen students in December of their 8th grade year.

 The Placement Test results (along with report card grades, earlier standardized test scores, and the recommendation of the elementary school principal) are used to schedule students into appropriate levels and courses for the ninth grade.